66-Year-Old Hudson Valley Man Hit, Killed While Walking

-The incident occurred in Orange County at around 8:45 p.m. on Wednesday, July 31, at the intersection of Industrial Drive and Fortune Road East in Wallkill.
+The incident occurred in Orange County at around 8:45 p.m. on Wednesday, July 31, at Industrial Drive and Fortune Road East in Wallkill.

 The Town of Wallkill Police Department detectives, with assistance from the New York State Police, are investigating the incident.